 The buttercream I used on these cupcakes is a meringue buttercream made with meringue powder.
-The reason is that there are some customers especially the pregnant women who like meringue buttercream but don’t want to take the risk of eating raw eggs.
+The reason is that there are some customers, especially pregnant women, who like meringue buttercream but don’t want to take the risk of eating raw eggs.
 This simple, easy and effortless recipe uses powdered egg whites instead of raw egg whites.

 Few customers seem to raise an eyebrow when you use raw egg whites.
-Though the truth is that most of the salmonella concerns with regards to eggs is in the yolk, and should you get even a slight trace of yolk in your recipe, you won’t be able to beat the egg whites stiff, making it difficult to continue with the recipe.
+The truth is that most of the salmonella concerns with regards to eggs are in the yolk.
+And if you get even a slight trace of yolk in your recipe, you won’t be able to beat the egg whites stiff.
+This will make it difficult to continue with the recipe.

-Meringue Buttercream with Meringue Powder is a great frosting recipe to use for those customers who are sensitive about using egg whites in their buttercream and yet want to have a Meringue Buttercream for their cake, delicious and rich recipe.
+Meringue buttercream with meringue powder is a great frosting recipe to use for those customers who are sensitive about using egg whites in their buttercream.
+And yet, they still want to have a meringue buttercream for their cake.

-This post includes two recipes – With candy thermometer & Without candy thermometer.
+This post includes two recipes – With a candy thermometer & Without a candy thermometer

 - Always make sure your mixing bowl and whisk is cleaned and grease free.
 Any fat in the bowl will not beat your eggs stiff.
 My practice – I rewash the clean bowl and whisk with warm water and soap.
 Wipe it with a clean kitchen towel.
 Take a paper hand towel, add a drop of vinegar to it, and wipe the inside of your bowl and wipe with this vinegar towel.

-- Always make sure your butter is soft.
+- Also, make sure your butter is soft.
 Cold butter will make a lumpy IMBC.
 Too soft (almost melted) will make it soupy.
-Best practice – take the butter out 20 minutes before you need it, cut the butter into 1-inch cubes and leave it on the warm kitchen counter.
+Best practice – take the butter out 20 minutes before you need it.
+Then, cut the butter into 1-inch cubes and leave it on the warm kitchen counter.

-- Always make sure your meringue bowl is cool when you touch it before you add your butter.
+- Always make sure your meringue bowl is cool to touch before you add your butter.
 If your meringue is warm the butter will melt, deflating the meringue and make it soupy.
-If that happens you can place the mixture in the fridge for a couple of minutes and re-whip it but you will still lose some volume.
+If that happens you can place the mixture in the fridge for a couple of minutes and re-whip it.
+And yet, you will still lose some volume.

 Best practice – be patient.